Mortality Rates for Medicare Advantage Are Actually Significantly Lower and Better, with Fewer Deaths

 We need to know why that is true.
 We need to understand who continues to be enrolled in standard fee-for-service Medicare as part of our overall look at the Medicare agenda and our planning for future care delivery.

-It’s good for us to understand both who is in the Medicare Advantage plans and to also have a good sense of who is not currently in the plans and what they are likely to do going forward.
+It’s good for us to understand both who is in the Medicare Advantage plans and to also have a good sense of who is not currently in the plans and what they are likely to do going forward for their care and program choices.

 The people who are not in the plans seem to be in two major categories of people.
 They are clearly different groups.